beanflare/sereni-docs/docs/source/configure.rst

  - Login to your stripe dashboard account
  - Get your API Keys by clicking Developers section
- - Obtain your stripe webhook keys by clicking on Webhooks under Developers section of your stripe dashboard.

 Open your .env file in Sereni and modify the values below;